Dynamic survival analysis: modelling the hazard function via ordinary differential equations: Examples of hazard models defined through ODEs

+where $\psi$ is a continuous function, and $h(t)>0$ is the corresponding solution.
+Then, $h(t)$ is monotonic in $t>0$.
+Moreover, Let $h(t)>0$ be the solution to a first order (one-dimensional) ODE

+If $h(t)$ is monotonic in $t>0$, then the ODE \eqref{eq:FODE} is autonomous.
+That is, $\psi(h,t)$ depends only on $h$. \end{remark} This remark also implies that non-monotonic hazard functions can only be obtained from first order, one-dimensional, non-autonomous ODEs.
+As we will show later, one can also obtain non-monotonic hazard shapes with \textit{systems} of autonomous ODEs with hidden states.

 Some references have claimed that equations of type \eqref{eq:ber} can be seen as a characterisation of absolutely continuous distributions with positive support (see \citealp{baran:1987} and \citealp{onose:1986}).
 However, our formulation \eqref{eq:general_ode} indicates otherwise, as formulations with hidden state variables cannot be reduced to a Bernoulli ODE of type \eqref{eq:ber}.

-Next, we present an example of \eqref{eq:general_ode} without hidden state variables, and with positive and finite initial conditions.
+Moreover, for most of the commonly used distributions, the corresponding hazard function $h(t)$ is the solution to an equation of type \eqref{eq:ber}, with $\lim_{t\to 0} h(t)$ restricted to be either $0$ or $\infty$.

-\subsubsection{Logistic growth hazard model}
+\subsection{Logistic growth hazard model}